EliWimmer/notion-style-tweaks/README.md

   3. Toggle Developer Mode in the top-right.
   4. Drag and drop the ZIP into Chrome to install

+ ## Usage
+ - Open from toolbar with Notion loaded
+ - Select tweaks
+ - Refresh to view changes

  ## Current Features
 ### Tweaks
 - All Views